tomimick/restpie3/README.md

 - Put your desired config/secrets into [vars.yml](ansible/vars.yml) Note: do NOT commit secrets into git!
 Move this file elsewhere or put into `.gitignore`
 - Write the IP-address or domain name of your server into [myhosts.ini](ansible/myhosts.ini).
 If you have multiple servers, write them all here.

-Then run these 3 scripts to setup Redis + PostgreSQL + RESTPie3 on your server(s):
+Then run these scripts:

     cd restpie3/ansible/
     ansible-playbook -i myhosts.ini install-redis.yaml
+    ansible-playbook -i myhosts.ini install-caddy.yaml
     ansible-playbook -i myhosts.ini install-db.yaml
     ansible-playbook -i myhosts.ini install-app.yaml

 Now you should have a running RESTPie3 at the server you configured.
 Point your browser there.
+You should see text `RESTPie3 setup works!`

 Your code updates from local machine to server can be deployed with: